Meredith F. Small

 Meredith Small is a best-selling author, award-winning anthropologist, Professor Emerita at Cornell University, and Visiting Scholar in the Department of Anthropology of the University of Pennsylvania.

-Current NewsHere Begins the Dark Sea: Venice, a Medieval Monk, and the Creation of the Most Accurate Map of the World is published!!!
+Current NewsHere Begins the Dark Sea: Venice, a Medieval Monk, and the Creation of the Most Accurate Map of the World is out in paperback!
 Order now at all the usual online sites or your local bookstore.

 Blurbs